neelsmith/kanones-docker/README.md

-# kanones-docker
-Build a docker image for working with Kanones.jl
+# A docker container for working with Kanones.jl